StoneStepsInc/exiv2-nuget/README.md

 did not provide any alternative ways to open file paths with characters outside of the currently selected Windows character set, such as Win-1252.
-Their intent appears to rely on Windows replacing various locale code pages with the UTF-8 code page, but support for this solution is limited at this point.
+Their intent appears to rely on Windows replacing various code pages with the UTF-8 code page, support for this solution in Windows is limited at this point.

 The Exiv2 source in this package is patched to restore limited file-only support for opening images with names comprised of valid Unicode characters (i.e. will not work with URLs).

-Use methods that take `std::filesystem:path` to open images via the wide-character file interfaces.
+Use methods that take `std::filesystem:path` to open images via wide-character path methods.
+The original methods should work as before, and will open file paths with characters in some code pages, but will notbe able to open a file name like this - `"hello-\U0001F30E.jpg"`.

 Note that `std::filesystem:path` requires C\+\+17 and will not compile in previous versions of C\+\+.